Cod en papillote with ricotta, spinach and dried tomatoes

-You can do that wrapping that the papillote kitchen requires with aluminum foil, with parchment paper, with silicone utensils made specifically for that purpose or, as I wanted to show you today, in a ceramic papillote like the one by Emile Henry .
+You can do this wrapping that cooking in papillote requires with aluminum foil, with parchment paper, with silicone utensils made specifically for that purpose or, as I wanted to show you today, in a ceramic papillote like Emile Henry's .

-Before continuing to talk about ways to cook en papillote, I would like to clarify that the papillote technique is a very old technique.
-It is a very simple and quick way of cooking , and with which you get really exquisite results: you are left with juicy food with a lot of flavor , since all the aromas and properties of the food are retained within the wrapper in which they are cooked
+Before continuing to talk about the ways to cook en papillote, I would like to clarify that the technique of papillote is a very old technique.
+It is a very simple and quick way of cooking to apply , and with which you obtain truly exquisite results: you are left with juicy and flavorful food , since all the aromas and properties of the food are retained within the packaging in which it is placed. they are cooked

-That said, I have to say that I don't think the results are the same depending on how you do that cooking wrap: cooking inside aluminum foil, or using silicone utensils, I don't think it's the healthiest way to cook, given the contact of these materials with food at very high temperatures .
-I think that is the main reason why so many people look at this papillote by Emile Henry.
+That being said, I must say that I think the results are not the same depending on how you make that cooking wrap: cooking inside aluminum foil, or using silicone utensils, I don't think it's the healthiest way to cook, given the contact direct use of these materials with food at very high temperatures .
+I think that is the main reason why so many people pay attention to this papillote of Emile Henry.

-The ceramic papillote is an effective tool in the papillote technique, providing excellent cooking and being free of toxic materials for health.
+The ceramic papillote is an effective tool in the papillote technique, providing great cooking and being free of toxic materials for health.
 In addition, it is very easy to clean and, something that you will love: you can use it without a lid as a roasting tray .
-You have just seen in this papillote a multitude of uses, right?
+You have just seen a multitude of uses in this papillote, right?

 But today what concerns us is a delicious recipe for cod en papillote, so here we go!